arkency/posts/posts/2017-09-28-event-sourcing-is-a-transferable-skill.md

 In my opinion functional programming makes even sweeter foundation to implement Event Sourcing — a bit differently expressed.

 The key point is however that **Event Sourcing is a transferable skill**.
 You can learn it once.
 The principles behind it still make sense after technology change.
 It's a technique in your toolbox much broader than — let's say ActiveRecord callbacks.

-You can learn more about implementing Event Sourcing in Ruby from a chapter of [Domain-Driven Rails](https://blog.arkency.com/domain-driven-rails/) book.